Wall-Go/WallGoCollision/README.md

 ## Quickstart

 The [quickstart page in documentation](https://wallgocollision.readthedocs.io/en/latest/quickstart.html) should get you started.
-Examples of concrete physics models are available on the [**WallGo** repository](https://github.com/Wall-Go/WallGo/tree/main/Models).
+Example implementations of concrete physics models are available on the [**WallGo** repository](https://github.com/Wall-Go/WallGo/tree/main/Models).

 ## Feedback and further questions